A ratio is a quantitative relation of two amounts or numbers that can be expressed in the following ways-

 Similarly calculating for other buildings, for Building B, we find that 1/5 is less than ¼ and for Building C, 1/3 is greater than ¼.
 Hence Buildings A and C are feasible while building B is not feasible.

-Concept of comparison of ratios is used for design of airplanes to tall buildings to large ships.
+Concept of comparison of ratios is used for the design of aeroplanes to tall buildings to large ships.

 ½ is greater than 2/5.
-Hence dance club was successful in increasing the rate of participation.
+Hence the dance club was successful in increasing the rate of participation.

-For detailed discussion on comparison of ratios and proportions, download Byju’s- the learning app.
+For a detailed discussion on the comparison of ratios and proportions, download BYJU’S – The Learning App.